Sip, savor and celebrate at one of the lake’s largest, oldest and most popular annual events

 How Much are Tickets to the Smith Mountain Lake Wine Festival?

 Taster tickets include a souvenir wine glass.
+Tickets can be purchased in advance online (additional service fees apply) or at the gate the day of the event.
 Parking is free.

 Where is the Best Place to Stay for the SML Wine Festival?

 The 2025 Smith Mountain Lake Wine Festival is slated for Sept.
 27-28.
-Of course, if you can, it’s best to book accommodations right at Bernard’s Landing so you can walk to all the festivities.
+If you can, it’s best to book accommodations right at Bernard’s Landing so you can walk to all the festivities.

 On-site condos and nearby homes are expected to book up early for the weekend so be sure to make your arrangements for accommodations ASAP.